Tuning the phase diagram of a Rosenzweig-Porter model with fractal disorder

-According to Eq.~\eqref{eq:psi_Lorenz}, $\gamma$-dependence of $\mean{r}$ goes to a kink at $\gamma=\gamma_{AT}$ in the thermodynamic limit.
-An interesting aspect is another `kink', observed in the plots for $d\gtrsim 0.9$.
+According to Eq.~\eqref{eq:psi_Lorenz}, $\gamma$-dependence of $\mean{r}$ goes to a kink at $\gamma=\gamma_{AT}$ in the thermodynamic limit. \imk{Interesting to note here that the fractal value $r=d/(d+1)$ covers the range from $0$ (well below Poisson value at $d=0$) to $0.5$ (rather close to GOE one at $d\to 1$).
+This means that if in some other models the fractal spectrum emerges, it can be mistakenly associated with the Poisson, Wigner-Dyson or any other statistics, based solely on $r$-statistics.
+Another} interesting aspect is another `kink', observed in the plots for $d\gtrsim 0.9$.
 While the first kink is due to breakdown of level repulsion, the second kink occurs due to the fat tail of $P(r)$ in the localized phase for $d \sim 1$.
 When the weight of large $r$ values for non-hybridized eigenstates deep inside the localized phase become significantly larger than what it was in the ergodic or fractal phase, it shows up as a slight increase in $\langle r \rangle$.
-See Appendix~\ref{app:appC} for more details.
+(Also see~\cite{SM})